 Create Copy & Paste Email Autoresponder Templates So You Can Successfully Promote Your Business While Filling All The New Orders That Will Be Coming In From Your Campaigns…

-Let your prospects know what will happen when they choose you, by way of the benefits you include in your sales letter.
-The funny thing is, prospects internalize those benefits and make decisions based on them.
-But, they also verbally express those benefits to others as a way of justifying the purchase!
+Let your prospects know what will happen when they choose you by way of the benefits you include in your sales letter.
+The funny thing is that prospects internalize and decide based on those benefits.
+But they also verbally express those benefits to others to justify the purchase!

 Benefits are a dual-edged sword that you should be making great use of in your sales letters!